9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 Since some of the lightweight tents listed here are narrower than that, you could think about getting the 3-person version, which is available for many of these models.

-Another important and often overlooked spec is the length of the tent.
+Another important, often overlooked spec is the tent’s length.
 Although 210cm (85″) may seem enough, keep in mind that this information indicates the length at floor level.

-Depending on the design of the tent, if the walls are very slanted this length might be much shorter at your head’s height, resulting in it touching the walls, which is not pleasant.
-Consider buying a longer tent if you are a tall person.
+Depending on the design of the tent, if the walls are very slanted, this length might be much shorter at your head’s height, resulting in it touching the walls, which is not pleasant.
+Consider buying a longer tent if you are tall.

 The elements: waterproofness, wind resistance, and snow handling